 • Students interested in changing their streams, are advised to do so before the deadline and to ensure their new stream is

 reflected on the Portal before completing their profiles.
+Students who had their stream change approved will be considered for

 • Closing the portal allows the Practicum Office to commence the placement matching process.